mdvanes/polygram/BLOG.md

 That fixes the runtime error.

+It works with babel, but fails with ts
+Warning in the IDE:
+TS2307 Cannot find module date-fns
+Compliation succeeds
+and
+Runtime error that
+(2,8): error TS1192: Module ''date-fns/format'' has no default export.

-In the tsconfig.json added `"moduleResolution": "node"` to complilerOptions, that fixes the IDE warning.
+In the tsconfig.json added `"moduleResolution": "node"` to compilerOptions, that fixes the IDE warning.

 ## Failing Polymer.Element import